foliovision/thoughtful-comments/readme.txt

 * Front-end comment moderation - for logged in users with required permission
 * Unapproved comments shown in front-end - for logged in users with required permission
+* New - comment reporting feature!
+Requuires the reporter to provide reason for the report
+* New - comment voting
+* New - live comment updates
 * Per-user moderation settings
 * Comment caching - lightening PHP load and speeding up busy sites significantly - works with any WP cache plugin!